John Day River: Recreation and ecosystem

-The John Day is navigable by rafts and other small river craft by boaters who obtain permits provided by the BLM.
+The John Day is navigable by rafts and other small river craft by boaters who obtain permits provided by the Bureau of Land Management.

 Its lower course is used for irrigation of cropland and ranching.
 In 1988, the United States Congress designated 147.5 mi of the river from Service Creek to Tumwater Falls as Wild and Scenic for its recreational opportunities.
 The segment of the river is a popular destination for anadromous steelhead and warm water bass fishing, as well as whitewater rafting.

 In addition to wild spring chinook salmon and bass, the river furnishes habitat for Columbia River redband trout, bull trout, and westslope cutthroat trout.
 There are no hatchery salmon or steelhead released in the John Day River.